Let's Talk 1.866.667.8321

 Talk to work colleagues to see if they are suffering from symptoms such as sore eyes, itchy skin, dermatological complaints, frequent electro-static shocks or respiratory problems.
 If you are suffering from health problems yourself, having your doctor confirm they may be caused or exacerbated by dry air could also help convince your employer to act.

-If your humidity is consistently falling below 40%RH, discuss your findings with your line manager.
+If your humidity is consistently falling below 40%RH, discuss your findings with your employer.
 They should be able to take the matter up with the health and safety representative or the human resources manager.
 Investigations are likely to also involve the building’s facilities manager, who is responsible for the operation of the climate control equipment.

-For rooms larger than this, or for areas that require a more permanent solution, a commercial humidification system should be considered.
+For rooms larger or for areas that require a more permanent solution, a commercial humidification system should be considered.
 These can either provide humidity to a centrally ducted air conditioning system or directly to a room’s atmosphere.
 Typically these systems inject steam, evaporate moisture from a wetted surface or spray a fine mist to raise the humidity.

-It is not unusual for an office building’s humidification system to be turned off in order to save energy or simply because it is in need of maintenance.
+It is not unusual for a building’s humidification system to be turned off in order to save energy or simply because it is in need of maintenance.
 As building occupants often fail to recognise the drop in humidity levels, and may not associate the symptoms of dry air they are suffering with a low humidity, a humidifier’s deactivation can go somewhat unnoticed.